Immigration to Finland: Distribution

 Immigrants overwhelmingly settle in cities; 85% of immigrants in Finland live in cities and their surroundings.
 Only 11% live in the countryside, with most of them being from other European countries.
 Immigrants from the Middle East and Africa are the most heavily concentrated group in cities.
+47.4% live in the capital region (compared to 22.7% of the entire population), where they make up 24.4% of the population.

 Employment

+Employment rate in Finland by language.

 The most common job for immigrants in 2017 was real estate cleaner, at 11,328.
 The second most common was restaurant jobs at 10,696, and the third was labour hire at 8,437.
 Immigrants make up 26.9% of real estate cleaners, despite only making up 6.3% of the population.

 Around 20,000 immigrants in Finland are searching for jobs.
 Around 70% of net immigrants are in the working age (18–64), and most of them are young adults.

 The unemployment rate among Finnish-born was 12.4% in 2020, while it was 23.6% among immigrants born abroad.
 Immigrants from other EU-countries had the lowest unemployment rate (16.9%), while African immigrants had the highest rate (32.5%).